yezero/sandstorm/roadmap/platform/powerbox/README.md

 The autocomplete style is preferrable when the user has a large number of choices that are not organized and the user is likely to remember their text titles.
 Note that the file-open style of powerbox should also include text search, but the autocomplete style is lighter-weight.

-Implementation of this style will be tricky as the powerbox should appear as if it were a regular widget embedded in the app UI, while it is in fact rendered by Sandstorm as an overlay.
-The app will need to communicate to Sandstorm the location to render the widget.
+Implementation of this style will be tricky as the powerbox should appear as if it were a regular widget embedded in the app UI, while it is in fact rendered by Thurly as an overlay.
+The app will need to communicate to Thurly the location to render the widget.

 ### TODO(feature): Drag-and-drop